martinmhan/grass-invaders/README.md

 # Description
 Grass Invaders is a full-stack replica of the classic Space Invaders game.
-The app itself is fairly simple - you control a ship and shoot at monsters while they chase and shoot at you.
-The game ends when a monster touches or hits you with a laser.
-All scores are saved in a database and high scores can be displayed within the game.
+The app itself is fairly simple - you control a ship and shoot at monsters while they chase and shoot at you, and the game ends when a monster touches or hits you with a laser.
+This was, however, an exercise to implement some deployment best practices such as continuous integration testing.

 ## Technical Stack:
   - Development: PostgreSQL | Express | React | Node.js
-  - Testing: Jest | Supertest
+  - Testing: Jest | Supertest | Enzyme

 # Demos
 - Gameplay: https://s3-us-west-1.amazonaws.com/gitbuckets/grass-invaders/gifs/grass_invaders.gif